Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 within the cloud.

 I. Usage Data:
-- We retain the last three (3) months of usage data, which includes information about your interactions with the platform.
+- We retain the last three (3) months of individual workspace usage data, which includes information about your interactions with the platform.
 This data is stored on OURANOS servers.

 II.
 User Workspace Data:
 - User workspace data, including any files, documents, or content created, modified, or uploaded by users, is kept indefinitely.
 This data is stored on OURANOS servers.

 III.
 Survey Information:
 - Any information and metadata provided in the user survey during account creation.
 This information is stored in the cloud indefinitely.

+IV.
+Aggregated Usage Statistics:
+- We also retain aggregated usage statistics on a long-term basis.
+These statistics are generated daily and include information such as server load and total bytes copied daily, among others.
+All individual-identifying data is removed from these aggregated statistics to ensure your privacy.
+This aggregated usage data is stored locally on OURANOS servers.

 We will retain the Information for as long as necessary to fulfill the purposes stated above or as required by law.
-After such time, any Information provided will be deleted.
-In certain cases, we may anonymize or aggregate the data for statistical or research purposes, in which case it may be retained for a longer period.

-By using our platform, you acknowledge and consent to the retention of your data as described above.
+After this period, any Information provided will be deleted.
+By utilizing our platform, you explicitly acknowledge and consent to the data retention practices described above.

 **Why we collect Information**